eiskalteschatten/next-static-blog/README.md

 # Next.js Static Blog

-This repository is a repository for a boilerplate project that allows you to create a static-generated blog based on [Next.js](https://nextjs.org/) and Markdown.
+This is a repository for a boilerplate project that allows you to create a blog with automatically generated static pages based on [Next.js](https://nextjs.org/) and Markdown.
+It uses TypeScript as its primary language.

 Or at least that is the goal.
 This project is just getting started.